 Strongman Atlas Stone Technique: Improving Lift Efficiency

-Atlas stones are one of the most recognizable and demanding events in strongman.
-They test total-body strength, coordination, positioning, and mental composure in a way few lifts can replicate.
-Success with stones is not just about being strong enough to pick them — it’s about learning how to move efficiently from the floor to the platform under fatigue.
+Atlas stones are one of the most recognizable and demanding events in all of strongman.
+They test total-body strength, coordination, positioning, and mental composure in a way almost no other lift can.
+Success with stones is not just about being strong enough to pick them up.
+It is about learning to move efficiently from the floor to the platform while you are fatigued.

-Athletes who improve their technique often see faster progress than those who simply try to brute-force heavier stones.
+The athletes who clean up their technique almost always progress faster than the ones who just try to brute-force a heavier stone.

 Why Technique Matters in Atlas Stone Training

-Atlas stones challenge multiple physical qualities at once:
+Atlas stones challenge a lot of physical qualities at the same time:

 • posterior chain strength